 - Orders pursuant to this division shall be issued on forms adopted by the Judicial Council & approved by the DoJ.
 (FC 6221.)
 However, not being issued on JC forms does not make a court order, in and of itself, unenforceable.
-(FC §6221) - No contact, stay-away, & residence exclusion orders may last up to FIVE(5) YRS & can then be

-- renewed either for another 5 years or Permanently, without a showing of further abuse.
-(FC § 6345) - The duration of all other orders, including but not limited to child custody, visitation, support, and disposition of property, is governed by the law related to those subjects.
+(FC §6221) - No contact, stay-away, & residence exclusion orders may last up to FIVE(5) YRS & can then be renewed either for another 5 years or more or Permanently, without a showing of further abuse at the discretion of the court.
+(FC § 6345(a)). - The duration of all other orders, including but not limited to child custody, visitation, support, and disposition of property, is governed by the law related to those subjects.
 (FC§ 6345) - ➤ Custody, visitation, & support orders issued after notice & a hearing survive the termination of a restraining order.
 (FC §6340)